ElliotNB/nimbly/README.md

 # Parameters

-The TXMBase constructor accepts four parameters, they are:
+The Nimbly constructor accepts four parameters, they are:

 1. **`className`** - String, required, the name of the child component class (e.g., HelloWorld) that instantiated the base class.
 This is useful for debugging when the error occurs inside the base class.
 Logging the className will tell you which class instantiated the base class and generated the error.